hashicorp/terraform-aws-vault/examples/vault-auto-unseal/README.md

  * `--auto-unseal-region`: The AWS region where the KMS key lives

-In this example, like in other examples, we execute `run-vault` at the [`user-data` script][user_data], which runs at the boot of every node in the Vault cluster.
+In this example, like in other examples, we execute `run-vault` at the [`user-data` script][user_data], which runs on boot for every node in the Vault cluster.
 The `key-id` is passed to this script by Terraform, after Terraform reads this value from a data source through the key alias.
 This means that the AWS key has to be previously manually created and we are using Terraform just to find this resource, not to